watson-developer-cloud/conversation-connector/channels/facebook/README.md

     Leave this page open so you can follow the instructions as you complete the process.

 1. Under **Tool Integrations**, click the GitHub tile, and then click **Authorize** to grant Bluemix access to your GitHub account.
+Log in with your GitHub credentials and complete the authorization process.

     **Note:** If you do not see an **Authorize** button, IBM Bluemix might already be authorized.
 In this case, you can skip this step.

 1. Click the Delivery Pipeline tile.

-1. Select the Bluemix region, organization, and space where you want to deploy.
+1. Under **Tool Integrations**, select the Bluemix region, organization, and space where you want to deploy.
 This space will be used to deploy the IBM Cloud Functions artifacts, as well as a Cloudant Lite instance.

     **Note:** Currently, only the US South region is supported.